Empathetech-LLC/empathetech_flutter_ui/README.md

 If you're new to Flutter: welcome!
 The example app is full of comments to help you on your path.

-Here are some (unaffiliated!) videos you might also find helpful.
+Here are some (unaffiliated) videos you might also find helpful.

 - [First app tutorial](https://www.youtube.com/watch?v=xWV71C2kp38)
 - [First app code lab](https://www.youtube.com/watch?v=8sAyPDLorek)